fishjam-dev/fishjam/docs/server_notifications.md

 # Server notifications

-Client SDKs communicate with Jellyfish using so called Media Events (ME), which are messages exchanged using Websockets.
+Client SDKs communicate with Jellyfish using so called Control Messages (CM), which are messages exchanged using Websockets.

-A few examples when Media events are sent:
+A few examples when Control Messages are sent:
 * `join` - sent when peer joins WebRTC room
 * `peerDenied` - sent if peer was rejected by server when joining to server
 * `tracksAdded` - sent when some tracks (video or audio) were added by a peer